luan-carvalho/My-blackjack-python-game/README.md

 - If the ace makes the hand bust, it automatically is going to worth 1

-- If the hand has an ace and another card makes the hand bust, the ace will automatically woth 1
+- If the hand has an ace and another card makes the hand bust, the ace will automatically worth 1

 ![Screen Shot 2022-05-15 at 02 34 40](https://user-images.githubusercontent.com/55687321/168458711-ccaf9da0-a74d-44db-8095-89d6b8440e77.png)